How to Get Through the Holidays (And Not Feel Awful)

 Front-load your day with nutrition.

 When things really start to kick off, try to front-load your day with nutrients that help set you up for success.
 Gone are the days of fasting before a big night out; this can leave you feeling starving, edgy and far more likely to overindulge.
-Try to use breakfast and lunch as opportunities to pack in protein, phytonutrients and fibre.
+Instead, try to use breakfast and lunch as opportunities to pack in protein, phytonutrients and fibre.
 This means you’ll be getting essential nutrients for your gut, appetite and metabolism before you go out in the evening, and you’ll feel more satiated and less likely to overdo it.

 To skip or not to skip?

-Choose (kind of) clean alcohol.
+Choose (relatively) clean alcohol.

 Throw out the ‘rules’ and be where you are.

-I’m often asked for a general rule for the holidays; should we be happy with a 70/30 approach?
-60/40?
-My answer is always; it depends on the person and their starting point when it comes to health.
-If you are feeling great, are in good health, and have a consistent approach to nutrition and exercise, indulging a little more is over the holidays is totally fine, and net-net, the positive experiences you get from enjoying yourself will go a long way to keep you feeling good.
-These are the people who will likely find it easy to fall back into health habits right after Christmas without missing a beat.
-If you are already starting from a point of feeling unwell, whether this is from gut issues, hormonal symptoms/menopause, fatigue or anxiety, I suggest having a more measured approach.
+If you are starting from a point of feeling unwell, whether this is from gut issues, hormonal symptoms/menopause, fatigue or anxiety, having a more measured approach would be beneficial.
 It doesn't mean you can't enjoy yourself, but it's important to be mindful of how the holidays fit into the overall picture.
 If overindulging for too long at Christmas means that you'll be unhappy and in damage control mode the first three months of your new year, it's not worth going all out.
 If you think about what the 70/30 rule looks like in practice, that could mean that almost 7 meals of the week are 'off', which is a lot!
 So, consider how you’re feeling as a start point, what’s really important to you during the holidays, and how well you usually recover after the holidays are over.
 This way you can be more confident about what’s important to you and choose the moments that are actually worth it with less overall stress.
 It's also helpful to have a positive plan in place for the new year.
-I use our 21-day Metabolic Reset if I've been through a period of indulgence or lack of routine that's left me feeling off balance.
-It blends easy-to-follow, core nutrition principles with time-restricted eating and a 5-day, modified keto sprint to quickly get you feeling and looking well.
+Stay tuned for something exciting...

 Keep moving.